Foraging is an ancient practice that helps restore your connection to the natural world and boosts your physical, mental and emotional wellbeing.

 ‘I’m loving all the notebooks!
 Great quality images and fascinating histories of medicine, folklore, cookery.’ – Angela Goddard

-‘My love of the plants and my interaction with them was given a massive boost by your knowledge.
+‘Your knowledge gave my love of the plants and my interaction with them a massive boost.
 Your enthusiasm for the world around us is infectious, thank you.’ – Pip Martin

 He established his wild food foraging school in 2008, and his foraging courses were recently voted #1 in the country by BBC Countryfile.

-He is the creator of eatweeds.co.uk, which is listed in The Times Top 50 websites for food and drink.
+Robin is the creator of eatweeds.co.uk, which is listed in The Times Top 50 websites for food and drink.

 He has travelled extensively, documenting and recording the traditional and local uses of wild food plants in indigenous cultures, and his work has taken him to Africa, India, SE Asia, Europe and the USA.